Wisdom Tooth Removal, Williamsburg VA

 Oral Examination

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Kiely and Dr. Green are trained, licensed, and highly experienced in providing various types of anesthesia.
+Dr. Kiely is trained, licensed, and highly experienced in providing various types of anesthesia.

 Removal